Nigeria–United States relations: Chibok schoolgirls kidnapping

 In the international outrage that followed the Chibok schoolgirls kidnapping in northern Nigeria in April 2014, Obama committed on 6 May that the U.S. was "going to do everything we can to provide assistance" to Nigeria.
 The U.S. sent an interdisciplinary team to assist the Nigerian military, initially comprising 38 members, including two Federal Bureau of Investigation hostage specialists and several military intelligence analysts.
 80 American troops were deployed shortly afterwards.
-In the early stages of the mission, the U.S. team acquired commercial satellite imagery and flew manned intelligence, surveillance and reconnaissance flights over Nigeria.
+In the early stages of the mission, the U.S. team acquired commercial satellite imagery and flew crewed intelligence, surveillance and reconnaissance flights over Nigeria.

 On Twitter in May 2014, U.S. First Lady Michelle Obama joined the viral drive to "bring back our girls" after the Chibok kidnapping.

 However, U.S. officials complained that Nigeria had responded too slowly in accepting and implementing the U.S.'s offer of assistance, and it was later reported that there had been tensions between the U.S. team and Nigerian officials.
 Among the sources of these tensions, in the early months of the mission, was the U.S.'s refusal to share its raw intelligence with the Nigerian military, due to concerns about corruption in, and a possible Boko Haram infiltration of, Nigerian units.
 Foreign Policy reported that U.S. personnel were also concerned that the intelligence would be used for a crackdown on Nigerian civilians, given what a U.S. officer referred to as the Nigerian military's propensity for "heavy-handed" and "imprecise" operations.
 Although limited multilateral intelligence-sharing protocols were agreed to, the Pentagon later complained that Nigeria failed to follow up on important leads resulting from U.S. intelligence.
 As of 2021 the mission to rescue the kidnapped girls had not succeeded.